-(38) "Maiden": A greyhound which is at least 15 months old, is less than 25 months old, has never won an official race (including maiden graduation race) in any country, and has never run an official race as a graded maiden.
+(38) "Maiden": A greyhound which is at least 15 months old, began the current race meet at an age less than 25 months old, has never won an official race (including maiden graduation race) in any country, and has never run an official race as a graded maiden.
 Conditions referring to a maiden shall mean maidens at the time of starting.
 A maiden which has been disqualified after finishing first is still to be considered a maiden.